trisulnsm/dinodoc/trisuldocs/docs/ug/resources/url.md

 ##### View & Query URLs

-:::note navigation
+:::info navigation
-Click on Resources —\> URL Resources to bring up the screen
+:point_right: Click on Resources &rarr; URL Resources to bring up the screen
 :::

 You can search by :